yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 I got out on course 7 times total, all but one on the Burn loop.
 I attempted two complete loops but bailed due to time on both (darn you Burn!).
 But, by race day, I had seen every inch of Niwot's in both directions.
 I was ready.

-{% include image.html description="Brandt fording the river" url="/img/niwots-2021/bailing.jpeg" %}
+{% include image.html description="Chief Wrong Way going the wrong way" url="/img/niwots-2021/bailing.jpeg" %}

 ### Pre-Race